TairanHe/EI339-RL_on_Easy21_and_Quanser_Robots/README.md

 python mpc_draw.py
 ```

-You may have visulized result of three environments, for example, planning depth as follows:
+You may have the visulized results of three environments, for example, planning depth as follows:

 <div class="test">
 <img src="https://github.com/TairanHe/EI339_RL_on_Easy21_and_Quanser_Robots/blob/master/fig/RS/MPC-rs-quanser_qube-plannging depth-reward.png" width="32%" height="32%">